 Relativism claims no best way to live, because it is different for everyone as we factor place and time for each person with roles, needs, hopes, desires and responsabilities.
 Consider the commonality: holiness, virtue and self control.

 The best way to live should help us to become what God created us to be.
-We live our life to help others become what God created them to be, if we love and serve God and our neighbor.
+We live to help others become what God created them to be, if we love and serve God and our neighbor.

 Self control can delay gratification, but some contemporary philosophies, such as hedonism and relativism, may erode the ability to delay gratification.